gacallea/cardanoRelatedStuff/README.md

 - some changes would be easily integrated into your guide, some others may require one too many changes, it's up to you what you want to integrate :)
 - besides giving back to the community with the scripts, I'm also pondering if I should create another guide from a more advanced (sysadmin) perspective and link/refer to the ones that helped/inspired me (or when reinventing the wheel would be an ass move).
 - apologies for the *short notes* style, this is preliminary and I would rather chat about the nitty gritty details, and take it from there.
-- in case you are wondering "*where this notes come from*", this is me: [https://linkedin.com/in/gacallea/](https://linkedin.com/in/gacallea/)
+- in case you are wondering "*where this notes come from*", this is me: [https://linkedin.com/in/gacallea/](https://linkedin.com/in/gacallea/).
-- please don’t share just yet and ask away if you need to clarify something
+- please don’t share just yet and ask away if you need to clarify something.
-- I’d love to hear your thoughts and understand what you will integrate in your guide and how
+- I’d love to hear your thoughts and understand what you will integrate in your guide and how.
 - cheers and thank you for your availability.

 ### ADDENDUM NOTES ###